New Books in Performing ArtsPerforming Arts

 Incredible bumper music by John Deley.

 Please subscribe to the show and consider leaving us a rating or review.
-You can find our hundreds of episodes here on the New Books Network or wherever you get your podcasts.
+You can find our over three hundred episodes wherever you get your podcasts.
 Follow the show on X and on Letterboxd–and email us at fifteenminutefilm@gmail.com with requests and recommendations.
-Also check out Dan Moran’s substack, Pages and Frames, where he writes about books and movies.
+Also check out Dan Moran’s substack, Pages and Frames, where he writes about books and movies, as well as the many film-related interviews on The New Books Network.

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices